18 Dec Long term travel insurance 2018 update

 Finding backpackers insurance has been the most difficult travel planning task so far.
-Actually, we thought we had everything sorted out weeks ago; I left Andrew the task of researching and buying our insurance while he was on autumn school holidays and I was at work.
-He found a great deal – a £253 year-long policy, for two people – a bargain!
+I left Andrew the task of researching and buying our long term travel insurance while he was on autumn school holidays and I was at work.
+He found a great deal, a £253 year-long policy!
 That’s one more task crossed off the list, or so I thought…

-It was only when I sat down to write this post that I actually started reading the small print of our contract, which said: ‘This policy is not valid for one way trips’.
-Considering that we don’t have return tickets to the UK – that means ours wouldn’t be covered.
-To make matters worse, by the time I discovered this it was already long past the cooling-off period during which we could get a full refund, so it was looking like we stood to lose that £253 of our hard-earned travel savings.
-Fortunately, after much scolding from me about not bothering to read the small print, Andrew managed to get a hold of the company and after some begging, he miraculously wrangled a full refund.
+Flash back to 2013: It was only when I sat down to write this post that I actually started reading the small print of our contract.
+It said: ‘This policy is not valid for one way trips’.
+Considering that we don’t have return tickets to the UK, that means ours wouldn’t be covered.
+To make matters worse, by the time I discovered this it was already long past the cooling-off period during which we could get a full refund, so we stood to lose £253 of our hard-earned travel savings.
+Fortunately, after much scolding from me about not bothering to read the small print, Andrew managed to get a hold of the company.
+After some begging, he miraculously wrangled a full refund.
 Lucky for him is all I can say.

-What to look for in Long Term Travel Insurance
+What to look for in the best long term travel insurance

 So, back to square one and hours of searching online, comparing policies, calling companies and slowly loosing our minds.
 Here’s the thing about backpacking travel insurance: